 -fabric scissors or rotary cutter, ruler, and cutting mat

-Try on your jeans and decide where you want the front (shorter) hem to fall (these jeans are similar to the ones I used).
+Try on your jeans and decide where you want the front (shorter) hem to fall.
 Use straight pins to mark that length and make sure they are at the same location for each leg so they are even.
 Cut across your jean legs 1” lower than your pin location.
 Use fabric scissors or a seam ripper to cut up both sides of each leg, going ¼” past the mark for your shorter front hem.
 Most jeans have a thicker seam on the inside of the legs than the outside, so just cut in front of that and leave the thick seam intact rather than try and seam rip it apart.
 Once you cut up each side, cut across at the markings for your front hem and your stepped hem is complete.
 This method will leave you with a back hem that is 1” longer than the front, so if that’s too big of a difference for you, you can always trim the back hem another ¼” or so for a smaller difference.

 Cut whatever shapes you want to stamp out your foam sheet and cut two pieces of square cardboard that are just a bit bigger than each shape.
 Glue the two matching layers of cardboard together and then glue your foam shape on top (two layers of cardboard make for a more stable stamp).
 Lay your jeans out flat and paint your stamp with an even layer fabric paint.
 Do a couple of test stamps on some scrap fabric to see how hard you have to press and then stamp your jeans with as many stamps as you like on the front, allow to dry, and then repeat the process on the back.
 I find that it’s best to put it down flat on the fabric and then rock side to side and up and down to get every corner in contact with the jeans (I used these jeans in pink, BTW).